DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     -  **Crime Prevention Through Environmental Design (CPTED)**: a well-established school of thought on "secure architecture" - an archiectural approach to building and space design that emphasizes passive features to reduce the likelihood of criminal activity
         - core principle of CPTED is that the design of the physical environment can be managed/manipulated, and crafted with intention in order to create behavioral effects or changes in people present in those areas that result in reduction of crime as well as a reduction of the fear of crime
         - CPTED stresses three main principles:
-            - **natural access control**: the subtle guidance of those entering and leaving a building
+            - **🐤natural access control**: the subtle guidance of those entering and leaving a building
                 - make the entrance point obvious
                 - create internal security zones
                 - areas of the same access level should be open, but restricted/closed areas should seem more difficult to access
-            - **natural surveillance**: any means to make criminals feel uneasy through increased opportunities to be observed
+            - **🐤natural surveillance**: any means to make criminals feel uneasy through increased opportunities to be observed
                 - walkways/stairways are open, open areas around entrances
                 - areas should be well lit
-            - **natural territorial reinforcement**: attempt to make the area feel like an inclusive, caring community
+            - **🐤natural territorial reinforcement**: attempt to make the area feel like an inclusive, caring community
     - Overall goal is to deter unauthorized people from gaining access to a location (or a secure portion), prevent unauthorized personnel from hiding inside or around the location, and prevent unauthorized from committing crime
     - There are several smaller activities tied to site and facility design, such as upkeep and maintenance: if property is run down or appears to be in disrepair, it gives attackers the impression that they can act with impunity on the property